akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Beatrice stuck her head through the curtain and saw her mother lying there, thin and pale.
 Mother looked up with a smile and gestured to her to come over.
 So Beatrice went in and knelt on the rushes beside the bed.

-Mother did not seem angry, merely tired.
+Mother did not seem angry, but exhausted.
 She reached out and tucked a strand of hair behind Beatrice’s ear, the way she used to when Beatrice was small.

 ‘We’ll do without the fresh bread for today,’ she said.
-‘Perhaps you might help me tomorrow.’

-‘Yes.’
-Beatrice nodded.
-She pulled the cloth back over the dough.

-*Mother must have been waiting for me all that time.* It was an unexpected thought, and she did not quite trust herself to speak, and yet she did.

-‘It was thoughtless of me to leave all the work to you.
-I’m sorry, Mother.’
+‘Yes, Mother,’ Beatrice nodded, looking at her mother’s thin face.
+A disturbing thought entered her mind.
+‘I’m sorry to let you to do all the work, Mother.
+It was thoughtless and I'll help you once you’re up.’

+‘Perhaps tomorrow, Bea dear.’

-She was happy to help tomorrow.
+Beatrice was happy to help tomorrow.
 But tomorrow, when it came, her mother was still in bed.

 ---